metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 With _mirrord for Teams_, queue messages can be split between (possibly multiple) mirrord users, and the deployed application.

-Users can set attribute filters in their mirrord configurations, and only get queue messages that have attributes that match their filter.
+Users can define a filter in their mirrord configurations, and their local app will only read queue messages that have match that filter that match their filter.

 So far queue splitting is available for [Amazon SQS](https://aws.amazon.com/sqs/) queues.
 Pretty soon we'll support